tarmot/lessnmore/README.md

 0. Copy or rename /-/config-example.php to /-/config.php.

-1. Open /-/config.php in a plaintext editor and create a Lessn username and password then enter your database connection details.
-You may also choose other settings such as authentication salts, a default home page, and your current time zone.
+1. Open /-/config.php in a plaintext editor and enter your database connection details.
+You may also choose other settings such as how short URLs will be generated, a default home page, and your current time zone.

 2. For the shortest URLs possible, upload the contents of this directory (`dist`) to your domain's root public folder.

-3. Visit http://doma.in/install.php to create the necessary database tables.
+3. Visit http://domain/install.php to create the necessary database tables.
 (Watch for errors.)
+A random password will be generated for you.
+Save it somewhere safe (I use [1Password]).

-4. Visit http://doma.in/-/ to log in & start using Lessn More!
+4. Visit http://domain/-/ to log in & start using Lessn More!
 Be sure to grab the bookmarklets.

 **NOTE:** If your Lessn'd urls aren't working you probably didn't upload the .htaccess file.
 Enable "Show invisible files"